becomesco/purple-cheetah/README.md

 <div id="database-mongodb-example"></div>

-Example from [Application](#application-example) section will be extended and simple Todo API will be created.
+Example from [Application](#application-example) section will be extended and simple Model API will be created.
 First, MongoDB will be enabled by decorating the application class with `EnableMongoDB`.

 ```ts